 Hunky Dory’s corner lot on Franklin Avenue is the prime location for a range of different first-date scenarios.
 A morning coffee date where you nibble on kolaches and discuss pop culture.
 Happy hour drinks on a Thursday evening where you end up overshare details about your personal life.
 Or even boozy brunch on a Sunday afternoon where you carefully consider your astrological compatibility.
 Whatever you prefer, remember the patio tables at this Crown Heights the next time you’re not quite feeling a full sit-down dinner.

 Think of Ernesto’s as the perfect neighborhood spot to drink some interesting wine and make small talk with a date.
 Although (unlike other neighborhood wine spots), they serve a mountain of potato chips and ham.
-This Basque spot on East Broadway is open for outdoor dining every day, and we especially like pairing a glass of syrah with the gilda skewer with tuna and the delicate potato croqueta, which has a bechamel center that tastes like the lovechild of chicken noodle soup and macaroni and cheese.
+This Basque spot on East Broadway is open for outdoor dining every day (the restaurant is closed Sunday and Monday, but the cafe is open then), and we especially like pairing a glass of syrah with the gilda skewer with tuna and the delicate potato croqueta.
+It has a bechamel center that tastes like the lovechild of chicken noodle soup and macaroni and cheese.

 If you’re simply looking to drink something that tastes good on our next date in Queens, head to Dutch Kills.
 This excellent cocktail spot is one of the best bars in the borough, and while most of their high-quality drinks cost around $15, they also offer Happy Hour from 4-7pm Sunday through Thursday.